 • your passport,

 • the postal receipts of the renewal application submitted before the expiry date of the permit,

 • the expired/going to expire stay permit.

-If you are a non-EU student with a student stay permit and you want to join an exchange study program, please read carefully the information about the renewal application in the previous paragraph.
+If you are a non-EU student with a student stay permit and you want to join an exchange study program, please read carefully the information that available here.

 Note that the Italian health insurance is valid in the Italian territory only.
 Should you plan to go abroad (including any European country) for study/research or personal reasons, make sure you buy a private health insurance for the entire period abroad.